crux-eval/eval-arena/README.md

 The key observation from these thousands of comparisons is that for any pair of models A and B, there is always disagreements where $A + B > \sim 20$.
 This fact rules out significant results with a small $A-B$.
 If A beats B 10 times  without losing at all, that is more significant than if A won 55 times and B won 45 times out of 100 matches for the same difference of 10.
 The actual p-values are computed exactly as $1 - \operatorname{Pr}[B < X < A]$ for $X \sim \operatorname{bionom}(A+B, 0.5)$.

 Since there is always enough disagreements $A+B$, this simple theory is well-justified and the $\chi^2$ approximations is accurate for all pairs.
 An acurate and interpretable test is then $(|A-B| - 1)^2 / (A + B) > \chi^2_{\alpha}$ for desired level $\alpha$, the resulting parabolas are plotted in [the difference vs. inconsistency figure](https://crux-eval.github.io/eval-arena/model_humaneval+.html#fig_diff_vs_sum).
-Different treatment of ties and bootstrap all yields similar answers.
+Different treatment of ties and bootstrap gave similar answers.

 ### Errors and cheats
 Evaluation set with mistakes can be annoying and it is very tempting to correct them.
-One way to detect mistakes is to find examples that are anti-correlated with the overall model quality.
-MBPP/+ is a promising source of suspect problems, [here](https://crux-eval.github.io/eval-arena/ex_mbpp+.html#suspect) is the list.
+We test a method for detecting mistakes by finding examples that are anti-correlated with the overall model quality.
+MBPP/MBPP+ is a promising source of suspect problems, [here](https://crux-eval.github.io/eval-arena/ex_mbpp+.html#suspect) is the list.
 I manually inspected the 10 most suspect examples, and 7 of them are indeed wrong:

 * Reference answer is wrong: [459](https://crux-eval.github.io/eval-arena/evalplus/Mbpp/459.html)
 * Example contradicts instruction: [581](https://crux-eval.github.io/eval-arena/evalplus/Mbpp/581.html), [102](https://crux-eval.github.io/eval-arena/evalplus/Mbpp/102.html), [615](https://crux-eval.github.io/eval-arena/evalplus/Mbpp/615.html)